AS/NZS 3112: History

+In Australia, the C112 standard was superseded by AS 3112 in 1990.
+A major update was released in 2000 as AS/NZS 3112:2000, which mandated active and neutral insulated pins on the plugs sold for use with these socket-outlets after 3 April 2005.
+This significantly reduces the risk of electric shock from accidentally touching the pins of a partially inserted plug.
+The standard AS/NZS 3112:2004 introduced more stringent testing procedures to test for bending of the pins and subtle changes to the radius of the pin tips.
+The current version is AS/NZS 3112:2017.

 Description

 AS/NZS 3112 compliant plugs have two flat pins forming an inverted V-shape plus a vertical earthing pin.
 The flat blades measure 6.35 by 1.6 mm with the active (line) and neutral pins 17.35 mm long set 30° to the vertical and the vertical earth pin being 20 mm in length.
 The pins are arranged at 120° angles around a common midpoint, with the active and neutral centred 7.92 mm from the midpoint, and the earth pin centred 10.31 mm away.

-A standard socket-outlet provides a nominal voltage of 230 volts RMS at a maximum of 10 amps and always includes an earth connection.
+A standard socket-outlet provides a nominal RMS voltage of 230 volts at a maximum of 10 amps and always includes an earth connection.
 "Shuttered" socket-outlets are available, but these are not required by regulation.

 There are unearthed versions of the plug used with this outlet having only the two flat inverted V-aligned pins, without the earthing pin.
-Such plugs are only to be used for devices where other safety standards are in use (e.g. double insulation) and these plugs are rated at a maximum of only 7.5 amps.
+Such plugs are only to be used for devices where other safety standards are in use (e.g. double insulation).
 They are not available separately but only integrally with power cords specifically designed for the purpose.

 A view of the wiring side of a typical dual socket-outlet is also shown on the right, together with an annotated view of the mechanism, without the front cover.
 (One "rocker" switch has been disassembled to show its operation.)

-If required, such dual socket-outlets can be obtained (at additional cost) using insulation displacement as a means of connecting to the supply conductors, as can be seen in the illustration - below right.
+If required, such dual socket-outlets can be obtained (at additional cost) using insulation displacement as a means of connecting to the supply conductors, as can be seen in the illustration – below right.
 The benefits claimed for their use in these applications include up to 50% faster installation, due to the reduction in the stripping, twisting and screwing down processes.

 Switch requirements

-Regulations require socket-outlets to be "individually controlled by a separate switch that .... operates in all active conductors", subject to three "exceptions":
+Regulations require socket-outlets to be "individually controlled by a separate switch that ... operates in all active conductors", subject to three "exceptions":